Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 Note that the lattice $K$ is not necessarily uniquely determined up to isomorphism by $M_1$ and $M_2$, meaning that nodes may be joined by multiple (but finitely many) edges, each labelled by a different isomorphism class of lattice $K$.

 \begin{prop} Let $d\in8\N$.
-There is a bijection between the isomorphism classes of positive-definite, odd, unimodular lattices of rank $d$ and the edges in the 2-neighbourhood graph in that rank (labelled by the isomorphism classes of positive-definite, even lattices $K$ with $K'/K\cong 2_{\II}^{+2}$). \end{prop} The edges $K$ incident with a node $M$ can be described as follows.
-They correspond to the orbits of $\Aut(M)$ on $M/(2M)\setminus\{0\}$ of vectors $v$ of norm $\langle v,v\rangle=0\pmod{4}$ with $K=\{x\in M\ |\ \langle v,x\rangle=0\pmod{2}\}$.
-The edges are of three different types: the two ends $M_1$ and $M_2$ could be (1) non-isomorphic, or the two lattices are isomorphic but the ends belong either to (2)~different or to (3)~the same $\Aut(M)$-orbit.
+There is a bijection between the isomorphism classes of positive-definite, odd, unimodular lattices $L$ of rank $d$ and the edges in the 2-neighbourhood graph in that rank, labelled by the isomorphism classes of positive-definite, even lattices $K$ with $K'/K\cong 2_{\II}^{+2}$. \end{prop} The edges $K$ incident with a node $M$ correspond to the $\O(M)$-orbits of vectors~$v$ of norm $\langle v,v\rangle/2=0\pmod{2}$ in $M/(2M)\setminus\{0\}$, with the lattice $K$ given by $K=\{x\in M\,|\,\langle v,x\rangle=0\pmod{2}\}$.
+The edges are of three different types: the two ends $M=M_1$ and $M_2$ can be (1) non-isomorphic, or the two lattices are isomorphic but the ends belong either to (2)~different or to (3)~the same $\O(M)$-orbit.

-This was used by Borcherds to classify the positive-definite, odd, unimodular lattices of rank $24$ \cite{Bor85,CS99}.
+This can be used to classify the positive-definite, odd, unimodular lattices of rank $24$ \cite{Bor85,CS99}.
 The neighbourhood graph for $d=8$, $16$ and $24$ is shown in Figure~17.1 of \cite{CS99}.
 There, only the edges are drawn for which the positive-definite, odd, unimodular lattice $L$ does not contain vectors of norm~$\sfrac{1}{2}$, i.e.\ does not split off copies of the standard lattice $\Z$ (see last paragraph of \autoref{sec:latsvoa}).
 All of the not drawn edges must be loops (cf.\ \autoref{prop:suffloop} below).
 For $d\leq 24$, there are only edges of type (1) and (3), but it is expected that edges of type (2) exist for large enough $d$.\footnote{Richards Borcherds, personal communication.}

 We now describe the analogous result for nice, self-dual \svoa{}s $V$.
-To this end we generalise the notion of $2$-neighbourhood to nice, self-dual \voa{}s, which in turn is nothing but the cyclic orbifold construction of order~$2$ \cite{FLM88,EMS20a}.
+To this end we generalise the notion of $2$-neighbourhood to nice, self-dual \voa{}s, which is nothing but the cyclic orbifold construction of order~$2$ \cite{FLM88,EMS20a} (cf.\ \cite{GJ22}).